-The future of telecommunications and computing will see a world of fully interconnected users and devices, requiring more efficient technology able to overcome booming traffic or security issues.
-Key ICT drivers need common global standards to ensure (optical and wireless) seamless communications, common ways to store and access information and computing power (‘cloud computing’), sensing the world at large (‘Internet of Things’, IoT) and to ensure the highest security and energy efficiency standards.
+The future of telecommunications and computing will see a world of fully interconnected users and devices, requiring more efficient technology to be able to overcome booming traffic and security issues.
+The key ICT drivers need to rely on common global definition of 5G, its service characteristics and standards.
+Only then can we ensure (optical and wireless) seamless communications, common ways to store and access information and computing power (cloud computing), sensing the world at large (Internet of Things) and ensuring the highest security and energy efficiency standards.

 A global vision and standards for 5G will be developed together with international partners in late 2015-2016 under the leadership of the 3GPP standardisation body, the ITU and the Open Networking Foundation.
 With this early input, the EU stands a good chance that key elements of its vision will form part of the global standards.